-- Data views, which qualify as de-identified under the HIPAA Privacy Rule, as amended, include Safe Harbor views and Statistically De-Identified views.
-Statistical de-identification will be certified by an expert third party. - ii.
-Applicants requesting use of this data format must provide: - i.
-Completed application, - ii.
-Listing of key personnel and affiliations, - iii.
-Notice of funding, - iv.
-Signed data use agreement (DUA), and - v.
-All applicable costs for use. - iii.
+- ii.
+Listing of key personnel and affiliations

+- iii.
+Report of funding source (or type)

+- iv.
+Signed data use agreement (DUA), and

+- v.
+All applicable costs for use.

+- iii.
 Researchers will have direct access to these data sets through a managed desktop application, which most often will allow them to do their own analyses.
 This would be a simple summary data set with selected facility aggregates to help investigators with such activities as identifying facilities to be recruited for subsequent research studies of different types, and a simple set of tables, such as NCI has for SEER data that makes it possible to generate preliminary data and describe the data set in research grant proposals.